heartcombo/responders/README.md

     $ bundle install
     $ rails g responders:install

-If you are including this gem to support backwards compatibilty for responders in previous releases of Rails, you only need to include the gem and bundle.
+If you are including this gem to support backwards compatibility for responders in previous releases of Rails, you only need to include the gem and bundle.

     $ bundle install